Adi-1190/aditya.github.io/_news/thermo_begin.md

 related_posts: false
 ---

-Started working as a Senior Data Scientist at Thermo Fisher Scientific with the Intelligence Generation team in the Data Science Center of Excellence, Corporate.
+Joined the Intelligence Generation team in the Data Science Center of Excellence, Corporate at Thermo Fisher Scientific as a Senior Data Scientist.